Security at the Forefront

 - All admin access to customer clusters is via two-stage bastion server using short-lived SSH certs for customer node access

-- All admin access to customer nodes logged including any commands issued via CQLSH and traceable to incident or request ticket
+- All admin access to customer nodes logged, including any commands issued via CQLSH and are traceable to incident or request ticket

 - An Intrusion Detection System monitors all servers